armory/docs/content/en/docs/armory-agent/_index.md

 ### Agent mode

 In this mode, the Agent acts as a piece of infrastructure.
-It is provisioned with a `serviceAccount` properly scoped to what you want Spinnaker to do.
-The cluster will disappear from Spinnaker after a grace period when the cluster is deleted or when the Agent is stopped.
+It authenticates itself using a [serviceAccount](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) and authorized through [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) to do what you want Spinnaker to do.
+In case Spinnaker loses communication to the Agent, Spinnaker will wait for reconnection during a grace period.
+After that in case the agent was stopped or the cluster was deleted, the cluster will dissapear from Spinnaker.

 ![Agent mode](/images/armory-agent/agent-mode.png)